Microttus/Microttus/README.md

 👋 Hi, I’m @Microttus

-🎓  I'm a graduate student at University of Agder
+🎓  I'm a graduate student at University of Agder,
-    And have a bachelour in Mechatronics Engineering
+    and have a bachelour in Mechatronics Engineering

 📫  If you have questions or requests, you can reach me
     at microttus@gmail.com